- This event has passed.

-Kopar Labs: Hardware is hard.
-Kopar Labs makes smart materials that make the process of hardware prototyping and manufacturing orders of magnitude faster, accessible and democratized.
-Our first product is the Printem Film, a self-contained material that lets anyone create Printed Circuit Boards using nothing more than light from a cellphone/tablet screen.
+AddOn Labs: Hardware is hard.
+AddOn Labs makes smart materials that make the process of hardware prototyping and manufacturing orders of magnitude faster, accessible and democratized.
+Our first product is AddOn Circuits, a self-contained, multi-layer material that lets anyone create Printed Circuit Boards using nothing more than light from a cellphone/tablet screen.

 Sojourn Labs Inc. is building a car on a diet.
 By streamlining a vehicle for a daily commute instead of designing something to support a family road trip, our vehicles are more efficient, less expensive, and take up less space than traditional cars.

 RBC Prize Judges

 Alexander Peh, Vice President, Innovation – Technology & Operations, RBC